kircherlab/hemoMIPs/README.md

 ### Alignment and MIP arm trimming

 Processed reads are aligned to the reference genome (here GRCh37 build from the 1000 Genomes Project Phase II release) using Burrows-Wheeler Alignment (BWA) 0.7.5 mem (Li and Durbin, 2010).
 As MIP arm sequence can result in incorrect variant identification (by hiding existing variation below primer sequence), MIP arm sequences are trimmed based on alignment coordinates and new BAM files are created.
 In this step, we are using MIP design files from MIPgen (Boyle et al., 2014) by default.
 MIP representation statistics (text output file) are calculated from the aligned files.
-Further, reads aligning to the Y-chromosome-unique probes (SRY) are counted for each sample and reported (text output file).
+Further, reads aligning to Y-chromosome-unique probes (SRY) are counted for each sample and reported (text output file).
 In a separate alignment step, all reads are aligned to a reference sequence file describing only the structural sequence variants as mutant and reference sequences.
 Results are summarized over all samples with the number of reads aligning to each sequence contig in a text report.

 ### Coverage analysis and variant calling